Skugg4n/Cyber-warrior/README.md

 ## v1.3 - "Firewall"
 The "Defrag" minigame has been replaced with **FIREWALL**, an ASCII shooter accessed during rest periods.
 Consumables from the //BLACK_MARKET now provide effects like the Overclock.exe XP boost.

+## v1.4
+Version 1.4 overhauls the workout logger UI and introduces a post-workout summary screen.
+Logged sets are displayed in a compact table with a **[LOAD]** button to copy previous data.
+After completing a directive you will see a breakdown of total volume, elapsed time and any breakthroughs before returning to the board.
+Workout history is now saved to local storage for future features.